• The results are being filtered by the character: G

 Professor Rutgers University – Ernest Mario School of PharmacyEOHSI – Toxicology

-Dr. Guo is an Associate Professor at the Department Pharmacology and Toxicology in the Ernest Mario School of Pharmacy of Rutgers University.
-She is an adjunct faculty of the Department of Pharmacology, Toxicology and Therapeutics in School of Medicine at the University of Kanas Medical Center.
-Dr. Guo obtained her MBBS degree from the West China University of Medical Sciences in 1993 and a PhD degree from the University of Kansas Medical Center in 2001, as well as post-doctoral training at the NCI, NIH in 2004.
-From 2004-2012, Dr. Guo has served as a faculty at the University of Kansas Medical Center.
+Dr. Grace L. Guo is a Professor at the Department Pharmacology and Toxicology in the Ernest Mario School of Pharmacy of Rutgers University.
+Dr. Guo obtained her MBBS degree from the West China University of Medical Sciences in 1993 and a PhD degree in Toxicology from the University of Kansas Medical Center in 2001, as well as post-doctoral training at the NCI, NIH in 2004.
+From 2004-2012, Dr. Guo has been a faculty at the University of Kansas Medical Center.

 Research Areas